microsoft/playwright/docs/src/codegen.md

 ### Record at Cursor

 To record from a specific point in your test move your cursor to where you want to record more actions and then click the **Record at cursor** button from the Testing sidebar.
-If your browser window is not already open then first run the test with 'show browser' checked and then click the **Record at cursor** button.
+If your browser window is not already open then first run the test with 'Show browser' checked and then click the **Record at cursor** button.

 <img width="1529" alt="record at cursor in vs code" src="https://user-images.githubusercontent.com/13063165/220959996-2bb3af59-85d9-4d58-aba7-d57375e7ca7e.png" />